 3. Call the IRS Coronavirus (COVID-19) Telephone Assistance Line

-Taxpayers living abroad: You must wait at least 9 weeks from the date the check was mailed to call the number.
-Once you call, the IRS will trigger a “track and trace” on the check for 6 weeks from your call date.
+Taxpayers living abroad please note: You must wait at least 9 weeks from the date the check was mailed to begin a payment trace.
+Once you initiate the payment trace by phone or by mailing form 3911, you’ll need to wait 6 weeks to see if you receive the check.
 After 6 weeks, if you still have not received the check, the IRS can confirm that it has not been cashed.
 You have to call again to confirm it wasn’t cashed, and request a new check.
 If the check was cashed, you will need to file a fraud claim.

 4. Visit a Taxpayer Assistance Center, or Send a Letter